PaoloAlbanese/Mobile_Central_MP4/README.md

 An online shop's portal specilaized in mobile phones.
 The main typologies of the products on sale are Smartphones and old-fashioned flip phones/lcd display phones, collectively grouped under the nostalgic header "GSM".
-Users can avail of navigation menu links to browse the site, search products, look up individual product descriptions, post comments, read and (as registered users) write products reviews, contact the store owner via the contact form.
+Users can avail of navigation menu links to browse the site, search products, look up individual product descriptions, post comments, contact the store owner via the contact form, read and (as registered users) write products reviews.
 The Website offers users the option of becoming registred users and thus being able of persisting their carts between visits, post reviews, and view/print their orders history.
 It is not necessary to be a registred user to place an order.